 Calla lilies are beautiful flowers that come in a variety of colors, including white, yellow, purple, and pink.
-The blooms rest on trumpet-shaped stems, and when they’re spent, they leave behind seed pods.
-However, the seedlings are most often propagated through the bulbs instead of the seeds; because of this, many people don’t know how to grow calla lilies from seeds, but it is possible!
-We have the proof, and the knowledge to help you make it happen!
+The blooms rest on elegant trumpet-shaped stems, and when they’re spent, they leave behind seed pods.
+However, the seedlings are most often propagated through the bulbs instead of the seeds.
+Because of this, many people don’t know how to grow calla lilies from seeds.
+But it’s possible to start calla lily seeds — we have the proof and the knowledge to help you make it happen!

 If you’re looking to grow calla lilies from seeds without an existing plant, you can always purchase seed pods from reputable catalogs, nurseries, or other growers.
 If you already have a calla lily, you can collect a mature seed pod from a spent flower.
 Calla lily seed pods each contain at least one or two seeds.
 Keep in mind that the seed pod itself can take a few months to mature, so you should leave it attached to the plant and wait to harvest it until after it’s matured.

 The seeds themselves need a dormancy period before planting, roughly around three months.
 If you’re attempting to grow calla lily seedlings indoors, you can plant the seeds as soon as they’re ready; however, if planting outdoors, you should wait until the next spring to plant your seeds.
-Most often, you’ll be harvesting your calla lily seeds in the fall, anyway, so spring is the perfect time following the dormancy period.
+Most often, you’ll be harvesting your calla lily seeds in the fall anyway, so spring is the perfect time to grow them following the dormancy period.

 - To start your calla lily seeds, spread them on a damp paper towel and lightly cover.

-- Keep the paper towel in a cool place, away from direct sunlight, and check them every few days for growth.
+- Keep the paper towel in a cool place away from direct sunlight and check the seeds every few days for growth.

-- Once they start to grow, you can plant them in soil (and discard the ones that haven’t sprouted).
-Choose pots with good drainage and fill them with well-draining soil.
-Plant two seeds per pot, not too far under the soil, and keep the soil moist until the calla lily seeds begin to sprout.
+- Once the seedlings start to grow, you can plant them in soil (and discard seeds that haven’t sprouted).
+Choose pots with drainage holes and fill them with well-draining soil.
+Plant two seeds per pot (not too far under the soil) and keep the soil moist until the calla lily seeds begin to sprout.